-Global Declarations: Global variables are declared outside all functions and can be accessed from anywhere in the program.
-Example: int globalVar = 100; // Accessible by all functions
+Global Declarations: Global variables are defined outside of all functions and can be accessed from any part of the program.
+Example:

+int globalVar = 100; // Accessible by all functions

 Although global variables can be useful, excessive use is discouraged due to potential side effects and memory consumption.